projectodd/openwhisk-katacoda/5-packages/03-parameters.md

 }
 ```

 We can it a step further, of course.
-If Celsius is our default target temperature scale, it stands to reason that our default initial scale is Farhenheit.
+If Celsius is our default target temperature scale, it stands to reason that our default initial scale is Fahrenheit.
 So let's add a default for that one, too.

 `NOTE`:  Parameter definitions are not cumulative.
 Adding any new default values will overwrite existing definitions.
 If you define new default parameter values, you'll have to include any previous definitions.